wowjinxy/libPorpoise/README.md

 - **Cross-Platform**: Builds on Windows, Linux, and macOS
 - **Modern Backend**: Uses modern graphics APIs and input systems while maintaining the classic interface
 - **Modular Design**: Include only the modules you need
+- **Dual Mode**: Simple mode for basic ports, or full memory emulation for advanced features

 ## Project Structure